Reputation in the Shadow of Exit: APPENDIX: OMITTED PROOFS

 \subsection{PROOF OF LEMMA \ref{l: markov no mixing}}

 \begin{proof} Suppose not.
 Let $(\sigma, \mu)$ be an MPE and let $h^t$ be a history at which the long-run player mixes between $0$ and $c^*$.
-By the argument in Lemmas \ref{l: sequential learning} and \ref{l: markov two actions}, this can only possibly occur on a history $h^t = \{c^*\}_{s = 0}^{t - 1}$ for some $t$; call such a history the time-$t$ clean history.
-Define
+By the argument in Lemmas \ref{l: sequential learning} and \ref{l: markov two actions}, this can only possibly occur on a history $h^t$ where the long-run component is $\{c^*\}_{s = 0}^{t - 1}$ for some $t$; call such a history the time-$t$ clean history.
+Define $\mcal T(h)$ to be the set